BritishGeologicalSurvey/etlhelper/docs/utilities.rst

 Debug SQL and monitor progress with logging
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-ETLHelper provides a custom logging handler.
+ETL Helper provides a custom logging handler.
 Time-stamped messages indicating the number of rows processed can be enabled by setting the log level to ``INFO``.
 Setting the level to ``DEBUG`` provides information on the query that was run, example data and the database